adfinis/adsy-trainings/Docker_Workshop/2001_basics/module_basics_2001_03_handson.md

 Show the CentOS release of the centos image

     docker run centos cat /etc/redhat-release

+## Run a command in a docker image

+Show the CentOS release of the centos image with the tag 7

+## Run a command in a docker image

+Show the CentOS release of the centos image with the tag 7

+    docker run centos:7 cat /etc/redhat-release

 ## Run a interactive shell in a docker image